-Birthday wish: Huber Heights girl requests toys for tornado victims
+Birthday Wish: Huber Heights girl requests toys for tornado victims

 HUBER HEIGHTS, Ohio(WDTN)- Serenity Cauley is a shy girl who says more through her actions than she does with words.

-Last year, Cauley had brain surgery and it’s caused a lot of complications.
-She’d had to re-learn how to do a lot of basic functions.
-It’s because of that she said she understands the sadness young tornado victims feel.
+Last year, Cauley had brain surgery and it has caused a lot of complications.
+She’s had to re-learn how to do a lot of basic functions, and because of that, she said she understands the sadness young tornado victims feel.

 It’s why for her birthday this week, she knew what she wanted to do.